 Supported Site University of Alabama: Recruitment

-- The number of students pursuing physics certification at the undergraduate or graduate levels has increased from zero to six.
+- The number of students pursuing physics certification at the undergraduate or graduate levels has increased from zero to six in year one, and held at six in year two in spite of turnover.

 - High school teacher salaries are not sufficiently competitive with other careers.

-- For many students, HS teaching is viewed as less prestigious than other professions such as university teaching and research.
+- For many students, high school teaching is viewed as less prestigious than other professions such as university teaching and research.

 - The number of hours required for certification is too long compared with other degrees.